jeroenterheerdt/HAsmartirrigation/README.md

 The [How this works section](#how-this-works) describes the entities, the attributes and the calculations

 ### Step 3: creating automation
 Since this component does not interface with your irrigation system directly, you will need to use the data it outputs to create an automation that will start and stop your irrigation system for you.
 This way you can use this custom component with any irrigation system you might have, regardless of how that interfaces with Home Assistant.

-Here is an example automation:
+In order for this to work correctly, you should base your automation on the value of `sensor.smart_irrigation_daily_adjusted_run_time` as long as you run your automation after it was updated (11:00 PM / 23:00 hours local time).
+If that value is above 0 it is time to irrigate.
+Note that the value is the run time in seconds.
+Also, after irrigation, you need to call the `smart_irrigation.reset_bucket` service to reset the net irrigation tracking to 0.

+> **The last step in any automation is very important, since you will need to let the component know you have finished irrigating and the evaporation counter can be reset by calling the `smart_irrigation.reset_bucket` service**

+#### Example automation 1: one valve, potentially daily irrigation
+Here is an example automation that run everyday at 6 AM local time.
+It checks if `sensor.smart_irrigation_daily_adjusted_run_time` is above 0 and if it is it turns on `switch.irrigation_tap1`, waits the number of seconds as indicated by `sensor.smart_irrigation_daily_adjusted_run_time` and then turns off `switch.irrigation_tap1`.
+Finally, it resets the bucket by calling the `smart_irrigation.reset_bucket` service:
 ```
 - alias: Smart Irrigation
   description: 'Start Smart Irrigation at 06:00 and run it only if the adjusted_run_time is >0 and run it for precisely that many seconds'